aotter/trek-sdk-docs/iOS/AotterTrek_3.0_migration_guide.md

 ## 5. Ad cache setting changed.

 - 1.x : `ATsetIndividualAdPoolSize:`
-- 3.x : `disableAdCachePool` and `enableAdCachePoolWithIndiviaulPoolSize:`
+- 3.0, 3.1: `disableAdCachePool` and `enableAdCachePoolWithIndiviaulPoolSize:`
+- 3.2~ : removed cache enable/disable setting, the cache will always on and cache system has been improved.